peterruler/mongo-arm/README.md

 # Troubleshooting

 - On port change of db-container: Do stop services first - rebuild web- & db-container with changed port in the .env file.
-Perform a `docker-compose build --no-cache --pull` do a `sudo docker-compose up` then reload services
+Perform a `sudo docker-compose build --no-cache --pull` do a `sudo docker-compose up` then reload services

 - enjoy & have fun!